NVIDIA/cccl/libcudacxx/docs/extended_api/asynchronous_operations/memcpy_async_tx.md

 **Comparison to `cuda::memcpy_async`**: `memcpy_async_tx` supports a subset of the operations of `memcpy_async`.
-It gives more control over the synchronization with a barrier than `memcpy_async`. `memcpy_async_tx` has no synchronous fallback mechanism, so it can be used to ensure that the newest hardware features are used.
-The drawback is that it does not work on older hardware (pre-CUDA Compute Capability 9.0, i.e., Hopper).
+It gives more control over the synchronization with a barrier than `memcpy_async`.
+Currently, `memcpy_async_tx` has no synchronous fallback mechanism., i.e., it currently does not work on older hardware (pre-CUDA Compute Capability 9.0, i.e., Hopper).

 ## Return Value